 fire of God most likely refers to lightning.
 At the edge of the desert, east (or northeast) of Israel where Job lived, the land is a high, windy plateau (see the photo here and in the title bar above).
 There are only a few trees; most is wide-open, flat grazing land.
 Through much of the year, the grass is dry, and the danger of brush fires is great.
 A strategic lightning strike could easily ignite a fire with the disastrous results mentioned here.

 The third calamity is in vs. 17:

-This was a raid of Chaldeans against Job’s camels and the servants with them.
-The Chaldeans were a Semitic group that later ruled the prosperous city of Babylon (located just a few miles from modern Baghdad in Iraq).
-This is the same area from which the wise men (magi) later came at the birth of Jesus.
+This was a raid of Chaldeans against Job’s camels and the servants that were with them.
+The Chaldeans were a Semitic group that later ruled the prosperous city of Babylon, located just a few miles from modern Baghdad in Iraq.
+This is the same area from which the wise men (the magi) later came at the birth of Jesus.
 But this was long after the time of Job.
-In this much earlier time, the Chaldeans were still living a tribal lifestyle at the edge of the desert, probably somewhere near the western end of the Persian Gulf (near modern Kuwait).
+In this much earlier time, the Chaldeans were still living a tribal lifestyle at the edge of the desert, probably somewhere near the western end of the Persian Gulf near modern Kuwait.

-Both Job and Genesis (in Gen. 14) record raids from what is today Iraq far across the desert to the north and east.
-At one time scholars scoffed at the idea of travel over such long distances in the time of Abraham (and Job).
-But today we know that long distance trade and warfare were common from even much earlier times.
+At one time scholars scoffed at the idea of travel in those days over such long distances.
+But today we know that long distance trade and warfare were common even in much earlier times.

 A Storm from the Desert